-Candidates for nomination to our board of directors are selected by our board of directors based on the recommendation of our nominating and corporate governance committee in accordance with its charter, our amended and restated certificate of incorporation and amended and restated bylaws, our Corporate Governance Guidelines and the criteria approved by our board of directors regarding director candidate qualifications.
+Candidates for nomination to our board of directors are selected by our board of directors based on the recommendation of our nominating and corporate governance committee in accordance with its charter, our amended and restated certificate of incorporation ("Certificate of Incorporation") and Bylaws, our Corporate Governance Guidelines and the criteria approved by our board of directors regarding director candidate qualifications.
 In recommending candidates for nomination, our nominating and corporate governance committee considers candidates recommended by directors, officers, employees, stockholders.
 The Committee has engaged and may engage in the future consultants or third-party search firms to assist in identifying and evaluating potential nominees. using the same criteria to evaluate all candidates.

-Additional information regarding the process for properly submitting stockholder nominations for candidates for nomination to our board of directors is set forth under "Requirements for Stockholder Proposals to be considered for inclusion in our proxy materials for our 2024 Annual Meeting" and "Requirements for Stockholder Proposals to be presented at our 2024 Annual Meeting."
+Additional information regarding the process for properly submitting stockholder nominations for candidates for nomination to our board of directors is set forth under "When are stockholder proposals due for next year's annual meeting?"